-As the upper bound increases toward infinity, the parameter λ approaches zero, hence converting the experiment into an Ordinary Least Squares, where the parameter λ is always equal to zero.
+As the upper bound increases toward infinity, the parameter λ approaches zero, converting the experiment into an Ordinary Least Squares, where the parameter λ is always equal to zero.
 When the upper bound coefficients approach zero, the value of parameter λ increases toward infinity.

-LASSO forms a diamond shape in the plot for its constraint region, as shown in the image below.
+LASSO forms a diamond shape in the plot for its constraint region, as shown in the image above.
 The diamond shape includes corners, unlike the circular shape formed by ridge regression.
 The proximity of the first point to the corner shows that the model comes with one coefficient, which is equal to zero.

 The ridge regression constraints region forms a circular shape that includes no corners similar to that formed by the LASSO constraints region when plotted.
 The ridge regression coefficients can, therefore, not be equal to zero.

 Weighted LASSO is the result of a researcher penalizing the regression coefficients in isolation.
 This means that instead of penalizing a common parameter λ to all coefficients, the coefficients are penalized individually, using different parameters.

 The weights can be determined by using a LASSO algorithm to assign weights appropriately for accurate modeling.
 A similar weighting of regression coefficients is the cooperative LASSO, where the coefficients are penalized in groups that are deemed similar.

 To keep learning and developing your knowledge of business intelligence, we highly recommend the additional CFI resources below: